iluwatar/java-design-patterns/memento/README.md

 14:09:15.881 [main] INFO com.iluwatar.memento.App -- sun age: 10000000 years mass: 500000 tons
 ```

-## Applicability
+## When to Use the Memento Pattern in Java

 Use the Memento pattern when

-* A snapshot of an object's state must be saved so that it can be restored to that state later, and
+* You need to capture an object's state in Java and restore it later without exposing its internal structure.
+This is crucial for maintaining encapsulation and simplifying the management of object states.
-* A direct interface to obtaining the state would expose implementation details and break the object's encapsulation
+* A direct interface to obtaining the state would expose implementation details and break the object's encapsulation.

-## Known uses

-* Java Util Package: Various classes in the Java Util Package, such as java.util.Date and java.util.Calendar, can be reverted to previous states using similar principles, though not implemented directly as the Memento Pattern.
-* Undo mechanisms in software: Text editors and graphic editors often use this pattern to implement undo actions.

-## Consequences
+## Real-World Applications of Memento Pattern in Java

+The Memento pattern is used in various Java applications, including the java.util.Date and java.util.Calendar classes, which can revert to previous states.
+It's also common in text editors and graphic editors for undo mechanisms.

+## Benefits and Trade-offs of Memento Pattern

 Benefits: